Experience the Rush of The Flush

 Hunting Without A Dog

-hunting upland birds without a dog is much more difficult than hunting with a dog.
+Hunting upland birds without a dog is much more difficult than hunting with a dog.
 You are now doing all the work of a dog (finding, flushing & shooting).
 Not the ideal situation, but it can be done.
 Pheasants do not respond to calls, or decoys.
 Pheasants will run first then fly as they are vulnerable in flight.
 However, if you are walking behind a bird and stop, the bird will get nervous and flush usually.
-If you are hunting dogless, try to not be friendless.
+A great tip for beginners in pheasant hunting is that if you are hunting dogless, try to not be friendless.
 The more boots on the ground pushing an area, the more likely you are to see a bird flush.

 Hunting With A Dog